Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 over 400 million albums!

 Now, about the music.
 First, Beale Street is like Bourbon Street was 30+ years ago.
-It is clean, civil,
+It is clean, civil, and

-between traditional jazz and the music we heard on Beale Street.
+and the music we heard on Beale Street.
 First, and foremost, it is improvised.
+No printed music in

-No printed music in sight, lots of jazz choruses by all the various instruments: guitars (of course),
+sight, lots of jazz choruses by all the various instruments: guitars (of course), trumpets, saxes, trombones,

-trumpets, saxes, trombones, pianos.
+pianos.
 Second, it is approachable.
-Easy to listen to (bring ear plugs) and
+Easy to listen to (bring ear plugs) and understandable.
+Third, lots of

-understandable.
-Third, lots of showmanship on the stage.
+showmanship on the stage.

 Dr. Feelgood was a lot of fun as was the B. B. King house band.
-Our favorite, though, was a band
+Our favorite, though, was a band called

-out on your next trip to Memphis!!
+your next trip to Memphis!!

 Earlville Association for Ragtime Lovers Yearning